bio4j/dynamograph/docs/readme.md

 #### Edge

-Edges modeled in Dynamograph are directed (it is possible to store undirected graphs) - there are in-edges and out-edges.
+The edges modeled in Dynamograph are directed (it is possible to store undirected graphs)- there are in-edges and out-edges.

-Mentioned assumption has profound impact on design of tables that reflects this kind of relationship.
-For each of the edge there is specials set of tables:
+This has a profound impact on the design of tables, that reflects this kind of relationship.
+For each edge type there is  a special set of tables:

-- table containing edge properties
+- a table containing edge properties
-- table storing connection between edge and in-vertex
+- a table storing the connection between an edge and its in-vertex
-- table storing connection between edge and out-vertex
+- a table storing the connection between edge and its out-vertex

 <aside class="notice">
 - **in-vertex** - vertex to which come directed edge